DougalMGU/web-dev-exercises/exercises/completed-examples/_07_Advanced-Positioning/README.md

 Remove the display block from '.content' class and give it flex of 1 Give the '.footer' class display of flex with flex-direction column Give the '.footer' class justify-content of flex-end

+5. Dropdown HTML
+Give a 'dropdown' class to the <li> of the About <a>
+Add a <ul> with class 'dropdown-menu' after the About <a> within the <li>
+Add three <li> inside the <ul> each with an <a> "Sublink 1", "Sublink 2", etc.

+6. Dropdown CSS
+Add a 'dropdown' class selector after the menu selectors in main.css Give it position relative and display inline-flex
+Add a 'dropdown-menu' class selector after, and give it:
+  position: absolute;
+  top: 100%;
+  left: -0.5rem;
+  z-index: 1;
+  display: none;
+  flex-direction: column;
+  width: auto;
+  background-color: #07121d;
+  list-style: none;

+After that, add:
+.dropdown-menu a {
+  display: block;
+  padding: 0.5rem;
+  color: white;
+  text-decoration: none;
+  white-space: nowrap;
+}

+After that, add:
+.dropdown:hover .dropdown-menu {
+  display: flex;
+}